Tahiti Travel Guide

 The climate of the archipelago of the Tuamotu islands is of a humid tropical type, with relatively distinct seasons.
 The climate of these islands of French Polynesia is very similar to that of the Society Islands, although less rainy due to the absence of reliefs.

 The hot and rainy season runs from November to April, with maximum rains in the months of December and January.
 The coolest and driest season runs from May to October, this is the best time to visit the archipelago.
+Read more about the Climate in Fench Polynesia here.

 The Tuamotu-Gambier division (in French Polynesia) is made up of 16 administration districts in the Tuomoto Archipelago and one district in the Gambier Islands.
 These communes are frequently named after the main island of the atolls they manage, but several minor atolls are now permanently abandoned but have been converted into protected natural areas: